ProseMirror/website/pages/examples/codemirror/index.md

 function max(a, b) {
   return a > b ? a : b
 }</pre>
-<p>Any changes made inside the editor are directly propagated to the
+<p>The content of the code editor is kept in sync with the content of
-surrounding ProseMirror document, so that you can for example apply ProseMirror's undo/redo to them.</p>
+the code block in the rich text editor, so that it is as if you're directly editing the outer document, using a more convenient interface.</p>
 </div>

 <link rel=stylesheet href="../../css/codemirror.css">